Adaptive procedures for directional false discovery rate control: Directional control with data masking: ZDIRECT

 When $f_{i, \theta}$ is from the family of normal distributions $N(\theta, \sigma_i^2)$, the quantities in \eqref{component_log_lik} have closed-form expressions; if $f_{i, \theta}$ is from the family of noncentral $t$-distributions $NCT(\theta, \nu_i)$, methods for approximating the quantities in \eqref{component_log_lik} are discussed in \appref{compLike}.
 From \eqref{logLike}, the density of $\hat{G}_t$ is taken as $ \hat{g}_t (\cdot) = g(\cdot; \hat{{\bf w}}_t ), $ where $\hat{{\bf w}}_t$ solves the penalized maximum likelihood estimation:

 Above, the last term is a Dirichlet penalty with tuning parameters $\lambda_k >0$.

 {\bf Remarks}.
 Adaptivity is implicitly built into our algorithm, since the null probability $w_0$ in our modeling density \eqref{halfuniform} is the Bayesian analogue of the frequentist null proportion in \eqref{null_prop_def}.
-That it strives to mimic the operational characteristic of the ODP also allows adaptivity to other features, such as the asymmetry in the distribution of the $z_i$'s; in the FDR literature, it is well known that \emph{local false discovery rate} approach based on $z$-values can further boosts testing power by leveraging distributional asymmetry \citep{storeyleekdai2007optimal, sun2007oracle}, and the same discussion can carry over to $\FDRdir$ control with local false sign rates.
+By striving to mimic the operational characteristic of the ODP, it also allows adaptivity to other features, such as the asymmetry in the distribution of the $z_i$'s; in the FDR literature, it is well known that \emph{local false discovery rate} approach based on $z$-values can further boosts testing power by leveraging distributional asymmetry \citep{storeyleekdai2007optimal, sun2007oracle}, and the same discussion can carry over to $\FDRdir$ control with local false sign rates.
 We stress that although \eqref{halfuniform} may well be misspecified as a density for the hypothetical prior $G(\cdot)$, strong frequentist $\FDRdir$ control is guaranteed by \eqref{FDRdircontrol} in \thmref{zdirectcontrol}.
-Moreover, our choice of it as a working model carries two main advantages: \begin{enumerate} [(a)] \item \emph{Speed}: The iterative updates of $\cM_t$ for most existing FDR data-masking algorithms are computationally expensive, as they usually employ beta mixture models that require the EM algorithm \citep{dempster1977maximum} for estimation; on the contrary, as explained in \citet[Supplementary material]{stephens2017false}, an optimization problem with the form in \eqref{optim} is convex and can be solved by fast and reliable interior point methods. \item \emph{Appropriate flexibility}: \citet{stephens2017false} argues for the plausibility of unimodality in many real applications since most effects are close to zero while larger effects are decreasingly likely; by increasing the number of components $K$ and expanding the supporting intervals defined by $a_k$, \eqref{halfuniform} can approximate \emph{any unimodal distribution about zero} \citep[p.158]{feller2008introduction}.
-On the other hand, as discussed heuristically in \citet[Section 5]{leung2022zap}, having a too-flexible model could overfit the partial data $\{\tilde{z}_{i, t}\}_{i \in [m]}$, which one is obliged to work with to respect data masking, only to underfit the original data $\{z_{i, t}\}_{i \in [m]}$; \citet[Section 3.1.4]{stephens2017false} also advocates unimodality as a form of regularization.
+Moreover, our choice of it as a working model carries two main advantages: \begin{enumerate} [label=(\alph*)] \item \emph{Speed}: The iterative updates of $\cM_t$ for most existing FDR data-masking algorithms are computationally expensive, as they usually employ beta mixture models that require the EM algorithm \citep{dempster1977maximum} for estimation.
+On the contrary, as explained in \citet[Supplementary material]{stephens2017false}, an optimization problem with the form in \eqref{optim} is convex and can be solved by fast and reliable interior point methods. \item \emph{Appropriate flexibility}: \citet{stephens2017false} argues for the plausibility of unimodality in many real applications since most effects are close to zero while larger effects are decreasingly likely; by increasing the number of components $K$ and expanding the supporting intervals defined by $a_k$, \eqref{halfuniform} can approximate \emph{any unimodal distribution about zero} \citep[p.158]{feller_vol2_1971}.
+On the other hand, as heuristically discussed in \citet[Section 5]{leung2022zap}, having a too-flexible model could overfit the partial data $\{\tilde{z}_{i, t}\}_{i \in [m]}$, which one is constrained to work with to adhere to data masking, only to underfit the original data $\{z_{i, t}\}_{i \in [m]}$. \citet[Section 3.1.4]{stephens2017false} also advocates for unimodality as a form of ``regularization'' because it prevents density estimates from concentrating in small pockets.
 Our simulation results in \secref{simul} show that ZDIRECT can still be competitive against other practical methods even when the unimodality is misspecified. \end{enumerate}